11-pog/MCModDownloader/README.md

 #### Some extra commands

-- "-o" optional output directory, always defaults to the folder you're in
+- "-o" optional output directory, default can be configured in '--configs'
-- "-c" set configurations, only has "cf-api-key" yet
+- "-c" set configurations, refer to configs for more info
 - "-h" or "--help" prints all commands with a detailed description (and aliases/long versions)

 #### **WIP:** Dependency resolution